neuroscout/neuroscout/docs/cli/docker.md

     docker run -it --rm -v /home/user/out:/out neuroscout/neuroscout-cli run 5xH93 /out

-!!! note
+!!!
+Note
     After the `run` command, we are telling _neuroscout-cli_ to save the outputs to the `/out` directory on `Docker`, which is mapped to `/home/user/out` on our local system.

 ### Output derivative structure
 Neuroscout creates a unique output directory `neuroscout-{analysis_id}` for each analysis.